python/cpython/Doc/library/asyncio-eventloop.rst

    Any positional arguments after the callback will be passed to the callback when it is called.

-   An optional keyword-only *context* parameter allows to specify a custom :class:`contextvars.Context` for the *callback* to run in.
+   An optional keyword-only *context* argument allows specifying a custom :class:`contextvars.Context` for the *callback* to run in.
 The current context is used when no *context* is provided.